 Troublesome Zeal

-Moses was now unacceptable to his own people and a liability to Pharaoh (Exodus 2:14-15).
-Despite his privileged upbringing and status in the country, Moses became like a common criminal and he fled for his life.
+Moses was now unacceptable to his own people, and a liability to Pharaoh (Exodus 2:14-15).
+Despite his privileged upbringing and status in the country, Moses became a common criminal and he fled for his life.
 For the next forty years he became a shepherd in the Sinai wilderness.
-He was a non-entity who married the daughter of a Bedouin priest, Jethro, and spent forty years managing sheep (Exodus 2:16-22).
+He was a non-entity who married the daughter of a Bedouin priest in Midian, Jethro (also known as Reuel), and Moses spent his next four decades as a shepherd in the desert (Exodus 2:16-22).

 And yet God had His hand on this sinful man and his untamed passion.
-During forty years he had learned how to read the wilderness and where water could be found: it was essential training for his main job, another forty years of managing God's people and their livestock in the same wilderness.
-Yet Moses was a murderer; why did God choose him?
-The same was true of the Apostle Paul; and the same question might be asked (1 Corinthians 15:9).
+For forty years, he learned how to read the wilderness and where water could be found: it was essential training for his main job, another forty years of leading God's people and their livestock in the same wilderness.
+Yet, Moses was a murderer; why did God choose him?
+The same was true of the Apostle Paul (1 Corinthians 15:9); and the same question might be asked of any of us.
 The truth is that there are no sinless people for God to use (Romans 3:23), except Jesus (2 Corinthians 5:21).
-All of us are unworthy but the grace of God is greater than our sin.
-Our future is not determined by our past if we repent and receive Christ.
-He is able to do far more than ever we can imagine (Ephesians 3:20), using us despite or because of our past.
-Be encouraged, and be willing for Him to work through a sinner like you.
+All of us are unworthy, but the grace of God is greater than our sin.
+Our future is not determined by our past, if we repent and receive Christ.
+He is able to do far more than ever we can imagine (Ephesians 3:20), using us despite, or because of, our past.
+Please be encouraged; let the Lord be at work in and through a sinner like you, today.